-5. Annual Report for the Year 2021
+5. Annual Report for the Year 2022

-The Chairman of the Board will call on the President, Mr. Carmelo Maria Luza Bautista, to render his report for the year 2021.
-GT Capital's Annual Report will be posted on the Corporation's website: www.qtcapital.com.ph.
+The Chairman will call on the President, Mr. Carmelo Maria Luza Bautista, to render his report for the year 2022.
+GT Capital's Annual Report will be posted on the Corporation's website: www.gtcapital.com.ph.